 From a surname, originally from the name of a Scottish town (now a district of Edinburgh), which is derived from Gaelic lìte

 "wet, damp".
 It is also the name of the river that flows though Edinburgh.

-LELAND m English
+Leland m English

 in Old English.
 A famous bearer was the politician, businessman and Stanford University founder Leland Stanford (1824-1893).

-LENA f Swedish, Norwegian, Danish, German, Polish, Russian, English, Italian, Portuguese, Greek
+Lena f Swedish, Norwegian, Danish, German, Polish, Russian, English, Italian, Portuguese, Greek

 Lennox m & f Scottish, English (Modern)

-From a Scottish surname which was derived from the name of a district in Scotland.
+From a Scottish surname that was derived from the name of a district in Scotland.
 The district, called Leamhnachd

 in Gaelic, possibly means "place of elms".